In 2015, Northwestern Michigan College's tuition was $7,488 a year for in-state students and $9,760 a year for out-of-state students.

-Remember, the displayed price of tuition doesn't give you all the info you need to know how much you will actually have to pay for college.
-Many students owe much less than the total tuition after grants, scholarships, and tuition discounts kick in.
-Additionally, student loans can make the amount you do have to pay for college more manageable until after graduation.
+Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
+Many students pay far less than the total tuition after grants, scholarships, and tuition discounts kick in.
+And, student loans can make the amount you do have to pay for college feel more doable until you're done with college.

-Northwestern Michigan College is a public, state institution, which means it offers a reduced tuition rate of $7,488 for in-state students who attend full-time.
+Northwestern Michigan College is a public, state institution, so it offers a reduced tuition rate of $7,488 for in-state students who attend full-time.

-Public colleges and universities receive funding from the state government.
-These institutions offer a lower cost of attendance for those who qualify as Michigan residents.
+Public schools receive funds from the state to help them cover costs.
+Public insitutions often offer reduced tuition for those who qualify as Michigan residents.

 Explore other Michigan colleges

-International students usually do not qualify for for federal financial aid, but should research private or Northwestern Michigan College-specific aid and scholarships.
-International students who demonstrate financial need may qualify for the following types of financial support at Northwestern Michigan College:
+Students from outside of the U.S. usually do not qualify for for loans or grants from the U.S. government, but may qualify for private or school-specific grants, scholarships, and other funding opportunities.
+International students with need may qualify for the following types of financial support at Northwestern Michigan College:

 •On-campus jobs •Loans from outsideNorthwestern Michigan College •Northwestern Michigan College-specific scholarships